19th c Quebec Silver Trophy

 The Windsor Hotel Cup for snowshoeing in the collection of the Royal Ontario Museum:

-The Hunt Cup currently on display at the National Gallery and illustrated on p 75 of Presentation Pieces and Trophies from the Henry Birks Collection of Canadian Silver.
+The Hunt Cup at the National Gallery, illustrated on page 75 of Presentation Pieces and Trophies from the Henry Birks Collection of Canadian Silver.

 The Beaver Hall Claret Jug sold at Heffel, Lot 116, Fall 2006